 - Current spouses of veterans or active-duty service members, including surviving spouses

 - Pursuing a degree as a full-time student in an undergraduate degree (Bachelor’s or above), graduate or professional degree at a public or private, U.S.-based accredited institution

 The application process to become a 2018 Tillman Scholar is open between February 1, 2018 through March 1, 2018.
 FAQs about the Tillman Scholar criteria, application, and awards, can be found here.
 Learn more on how to apply.

 The Marine Corps GU Scholarship

-This scholars was donated in 2004 by the King family to honor the men and women of the United States Marine Corps and to provide scholarships to eligible undergraduates who demonstrate financial need for Georgetown scholarship aid.
+This scholarship was donated in 2004 by the King family to honor the men and women of the United States Marine Corps and to provide scholarships to eligible Main Campus undergraduates who demonstrate financial need for Georgetown scholarship aid.
 Contact your Financial Services Counselor to learn more about eligibility and how to be considered.